Bacteroides thetaiotaomicron: Role in immune response

 B. thetaiotaomicron is a prominent member of the human gut microbiota, and its role in the immune response is complex.
 The interaction between B. thetaiotaomicron and the immune system contributes to the maintenance of gut homeostasis and the development of an immune system.
 The anti-inflammatory and immunomodulatory characteristics of extracellular vesicles generated by the prevalent human gut bacteria B. thetaiotaomicron are evident, along with the identification of the molecular mechanisms governing their interaction with innate immune cells.
 B. thetaiotaomicron has been associated with other commensal bacteria and the induction of regulatory T cells which are essential for maintaining immune tolerance and preventing excessive inflammatory response.

 The outer membrane vesicles (OMVs) not only aid in protecting B. thetaiotaomicron from degradation, but also play a major role in promoting regulatory dendritic cell responses.
-OMVs of B. thetaiotaomicron in a healthy gut stimulate colonic dendritic cells (DC) to express IL-10.
+OMVs of B. thetaiotaomicron in a healthy gut stimulate colonic dendritic cells (DC) to express IL-10, a type of cytokine.
 T-cells are stimulated by IL-10 and is expressed via the innate immune system through macrophages and DC.
 B. thetaiotaomicron OMVs in individuals with ulcerative colitis (UC) and Crohn's disease (CD) are unable to stimulate IL-10 expression, resulting in a loss of regulatory DC.
 In these diseases, B. thetaiotaomicron OMVs also cause a significantly lower amount of DC to be expressed.
 These results were also observed in patients with the inactive diseases, signifying that the defects in immune response are intrinsic in inflammatory bowel disease (IBD).